 No matter what you do -- sponsor a child, adopt, give money towards an adoption -- it will make a difference to that one child.

+What if you were that child?
+We may casually think we can't make a difference by just helping one, but what if you were that child?
 You would never be adopted.
 You would live in an orphanage that could possibly never replace the comfort of a home.
 You might not have enough food to eat.
 You might grow up without ever feeling love.
+And if one person had reached out, your life could have completely changed.
+So even if you can't adopt, if you decide to give to an organization or an adoptive family, etc.; just remember.